-After that callous murder and desecration in a small Catholic church in Normandy, Pope Francis has again called for the introduction of potential assasins into Poland, even against the will of the people of that most Catholic of countries.
+After that callous murder and desecration in a small Catholic church in Normandy, Pope Francis has again called for the introduction of potential assasins into Poland, even against the will of the people in that most Catholic of countries.

 In it we see what appears to be an incantation to Lucifer, vowing allegiance and declaring him God, and father of Jesus.

-- Before we get too upset by this, let’s take a look at the word, which is not necessarily satanic, it simply means "bringing light", derived from Latin lux "light" and ferre "to bring".
+- Before we get too upset by this, let’s take a look at the name, which is not necessarily satanic, it simply means "bringing light", derived from Latin lux "light" and ferre "to bring".

 - There were even a couple of 4th Century bishops who bore the name before it’s modern, more sinister association.
 See Lucifer of Sienna and Lucifer of Cagliari